erasmus-without-paper/ewp-specs-api-omobilities/endpoints/get.md

 Server implementers provide their own chosen value of `<max-mobility-ids>` via their manifest entry (see [manifest-entry.xsd](manifest-entry.xsd)).
 Clients SHOULD parse this value (or assume it's equal to `1`).

+**Currently, this API describes mobilities of one type only** - *Student Mobilities for Studies*.
+This may change in the future (although, it's also possible that a separate API for each mobility type might be released).

 Permissions